 Until I wasn’t.

-One big step too many and my Converse lost their footing and down I went.
+One big step too many and my Converse lost its footing and down I went.
 Into a giant mud puddle.
-My whole right backside covered in mud.
+My whole right backside was covered in mud.

 Yep, just me.

 Wasn’t hurt and what could I do?
 So I just went with it.

 I had a great time.
 I learned a lot.
 And I got to meet a local hero, someone who I admire and who turned out to be a super nice guy.